 For twenty plus years after grad school I raised my family and ran a fine arts school for homeschooled students.
-When I came back to my “accompanying work” about 8 years ago, the terms had changed and suddenly we were “collaborative pianists” or “collaborative artists”.
+When I came back to my “accompanying work” in 2012, the terms had changed and suddenly we were “collaborative pianists” or “collaborative artists”.

 I was a little confused at first by this change in terms, but the more I thought about it, the more I started to like the new description much better than the old one.
 Accompanist has the connotation of someone who “accompanies” you in your pursuits.
 Accompanists are not really seen as that important and are considered to be more of a condiment, like mustard on a hot dog.
 Collaborative Pianist on the other hand, has the connotation of working together with someone to create something of high quality and beauty.